 It’s not uncommon to hear that VO2 max is determined purely by genetics, and that it can’t be increased significantly through training.

-Of course, as you get fitter, it becomes harder to increase your VO2 max and you’ll typically need to increase your volume of training, and make your workouts more specific and targeted.
+Of course, as you get fitter, it becomes harder to increase your VO2 max.
+You’ll typically need to up your volume of training and make your workouts more specific and targeted.

 Elite athletes operate at or very close to their genetic maximum and so large jumps in aerobic capacity for them are very difficult to achieve.